 This Proxy Statement contains forward-looking statements within the meaning of Section 27A of the Securities Act of 1933, as amended and Section 21E of the Exchange Act.
 Forward-looking statements provide current expectations of future events based on certain assumptions and include any statement that does not directly relate to any historical or current fact.
 Forward-looking statements can be identified by words such as "anticipates," "believes," "plans," "expects," "future," "intends," "may," "will," "would," "could," "should," "estimates," "predicts," "potential," "continues," "target," "outlook" and similar terms and expressions.
 Actual results may differ significantly from management's expectations due to various risks and uncertainties including, but not limited to, those factors described in the Risk Factors section of the Company's Annual Report on Form 10-K, as amended, for the year ended December 31, 2020.
 Readers are cautioned not to place undue reliance on forward-looking statements, which speak only as of the date of this Proxy Statement.
-Except as required by law, the Company undertakes no obligation to update any forward-looking statement to reflect events, new information or circumstances occurring after the date of this Proxy Statement.
+Except as required by law, the Company undertakes no obligation to update any forward-looking statement.